 4) Find Your Dream Job

 One of your primary responsibilities to yourself is to select the kind of work that you enjoy and are best suited to do.
-It is to find a job where you can use your natural talents and abilities at a high level.
+It is to find a new job where you can use your natural talents and abilities at a high level.